alanng0000/Doc/Doc/Execute/System/a.md

-Execute System has predefined kinds of [compute commands](ComputeCommand/a.md) to do any computation.
+Execute System has predefined kinds of compute op to do any computation.